Purim costume: History

 There are no sources in the Talmud, Mishnah or Gaonic writings that mention the custom.
+Bibliographer Moritz Steinschneider thought that the custom of masquerading in costumes and the wearing of masks possibly originated among the Italian Jews at the end of the 15th century and was influenced by the Roman carnival, as Purim usually coincides with Mardi Gras.
+Rabbi Yair Hoffman writes that Steinschneider was mistaken and offers other theories.
 Jewish philosopher Kalonymus ben Kalonymus (1286–1328), an author of an early Purim Torah, Masekhet Purim, mentioned cross-dressing: "The young men of Israel will boast and exult in honor and glory, because they will go crazy, and because they will exult, this one will wear a woman’s dress and have huge breasts, and this one will be like one of the empty ones, with a drum and a dance of joy and threesomes, some with men and women".
 Another early mention is by 15th-century Rabbi Judah Minz, who wrote that there is no prohibition involved in dressing up on Purim, even in dressing like a woman, since the reason is to imbue happiness and not for the purpose of immorality.
 This is quoted by the Ramah in Shulchan Aruch Orach Chayim 696:8.

-Bibliographer Moritz Steinschneider thought that the custom of masquerading in costumes and the wearing of masks possibly originated among the Italian Jews at the end of the 15th century and was influenced by the Roman carnival, as Purim usually coincides with Mardi Gras.
-According to Rabbi Yair Miller, the custom possibly originated from the piyyut recited on Parshas Zachor, which says that the Amalekites changed their clothing when they battled with the Jews in the Book of Numbers.

 The practice spread across Europe, but was only introduced into Middle Eastern countries during the 19th century.
 The first Jewish codifier to mention the custom was Judah Minz.
 Iranian Jews use traditional Persian costumes and masks.

 During World War II, Purim started becoming commercialized.
 The rise of Halloween-esque costumes in Israel took place in the following decades, after the founding of the state and in the 1960s and 1970s, when it was economically possible.